 This is why we don’t legally assign ownership to a “culture,” a nebulous concept whose boundaries are up for debate.

 Those who criticize “cultural appropriation” may be drawing on a valid insight.
-There is a history of powerful people taking over the possessions and creations of oppressed people and profiting from them without acknowledgement.
+There is a history of powerful people taking over the possessions or creations of oppressed people and profiting from them without acknowledgement.

 This move is behind many cases of art theft, for example, often in which artifacts are stolen from their country of origin and put in museums that profit from them without acknowledging or compensating the artists.

 It is wrong and illegal to steal objects and artwork, such as that which could be covered by intellectual property law, from a particular person or a group.
 It is immoral for a corporate entity or a group to profit off other peoples’ work while denying their influence or their claims to compensation.

 But this is distinct from using the forms and techniques developed by many people within a culture, which always has porous boundaries anyway, to make something of your own.

 An artist should acknowledge her roots.
 But she should not negate her own agency and creativity by assuming that the cultural influences that nourished her are wholly responsible for her own work.